secariolabs/secariolabs.github.io/_posts/2025-01-05-navigating-the-maze-of-security-alerts.md

 ### 3.2 Leveraging Artificial Intelligence (AI) Models

 AI has gained significant traction in recent years, offering immense potential to enhance the daily operations of security analysts.
 One notable application is command explanation.
 Not every analyst has expertise in all commands across various operating systems.
-However, AI-powered tools like ChatGPT and Gemini can bridge this gap.
-Analysts can effortlessly look up commands and obtain comprehensive explanations.
+However, AI-powered tools like ChatGPT and Gemini assist by providing detailed explanations of commands and processes, saving analysts valuable time.

-A crucial reminder: **Avoid submitting sensitive information to AI-powered tools.** If usernames, hosts, or other sensitive data are included, substitute them with fictitious values for security purposes.
+**Crucial Note**: Always anonymise sensitive data before submitting it to AI-powered tools, replacing real usernames or hostnames with fictitious values.

 ### 3.3 Reducing Repeat Investigations by Leveraging Historical Data

-The constant recurrence of alerts that have already been investigated and deemed _false positives_ is a frustratingly common issue.
+Repetitive alerts classified as _false positives_ can waste time and distract analysts from genuine threats.
+Leveraging historical data effectively can mitigate this issue.
 These repetitive events not only waste analysts' time but also divert attention away from genuine threats.
 To mitigate this, a system that leverages historical alert data is essential.
 We cannot stress enough how often alerts that were dismissed earlier in the week get re-investigated unnecessarily.
 Ongoing SOC fine-tuning is crucial to prevent these _false positives_ from recurring.